RaulOliveira20/IR_and_MIPS_code_generation/README.md

 where "factorial.pl" would have the AST in prolog terms of the factorial program, shown above.

-NOTE: the input files cannot have an empty line after the last function, otherwise it will give an error.
+NOTE: the input files cannot have empty lines after the last function, otherwise it will give an error.

 # MIPS generation